 - 1-2 tablespoons Vanilla Rice Milk

-- In a stand mixer, add all of the dry ingredients and stir with a paddle attachment to blend well.
-With the mixer on low, slowly add all of the liquid ingredients to the dry ingredients until well incorporated, scraping the sides of the bowel as necessary.
+In a stand mixer, add all of the dry ingredients and stir with a paddle attachment to blend well.
+With the mixer on low, slowly add all of the liquid ingredients to the dry ingredients until well incorporated, scraping the sides of the bowl as necessary.

 Adapted from: Sarah Bakes G Free